shaneyale2005/shaneyale2005/README.md

 <h1 align="center"> 🤖 I do research in AI</h1>
 <h3 align="center"> 👋 Hello!
 I'm Shane Yale (鑫业)</h3>

-I'm an undergraduate student majoring in Computer Science @ Hefei University of Technology 🎓
+I'm an undergraduate student majoring in Computer Science and Technology @ Hefei University of Technology 🎓
 I'm in the early stages and welcome any questions or discussions - feel free to reach me at [shaneyale@mail.hfut.edu.cn](shaneyale@mail.hfut.edu.cn) 📧
 You can find me more at [https://shaneyale2005.github.io](https://shaneyale2005.github.io)